rshest/nepd-layouts-cpp/README.md

 This is an exhaustive search solver for the problem:

-* On a square board NxN find how to place N pieces such that no two pairwise distances between peaces are equal
+* On a square board NxN find how to place N pieces such that no two pairwise distances between pieces are equal
-* The mirrored/rotated board placements are considered the same
+* Mirrored/rotated board placements are considered to be the same
-* Find what is the maximum board side where it's possible to find such a placement
+* Find what is the maximum board side, so that it's possible to find such a placement

 An example program output: